Follow TV Tropes

 • Character Rerailment:

 • After his last (mainline) appearance in All 4 One turned him into somewhat of a Butt-Monkey, Dr. Nefarious has once again become a legitimate threat having acquired the Dimensionator, amassed another robot army, and hired more muscle in the form of Goons-4-Less.
-However, he does get shafted somewhat by his dimensional counterpart until the very end when he's the one to deliver the killing blow, as well as an Ironic Echo.
-He's still as formidable as he was in Up Your Arsenal and A Crack in Time, however.
-As his fight against Rivet later in the game can attest.
+While he does get shafted somewhat by his dimensional counterpart for a portion of the game, he makes up for it at the very end when he's the one to deliver the killing blow, as well as an Ironic Echo.
+Plus he proves himself to still be as formidable as he was in Up Your Arsenal and A Crack in Time, as his fight against Rivet later in the game can attest.

 • A very brief moment but the catalyst for reality beginning to collapse is Ratchet taking a shot at the Dimensionator in an attempt to stop Nefarious, showing his impulsive and somewhat-reckless side that had been missing in the last few games and after the 2016 re-imagining turned him into a Wide-Eyed Idealist.